Table of Contents

 - Paying Attention to the Tachometer to Save Gas

 The tachometer in a car measures the RPM of a car.
 Nowadays, it comes standard in most cars.
 The tachometer is usually around the gauge the covers speed of a vehicle.
 This gives the driver the ability to determine the best speed for RPM.
 When looking to save the most gas, it is advised to stay above a value of 1,500 RPM while driving.

 What is a “Smog Inspection” and How to Pass One Successfully

-Smog inspections are necessary to ensure we are doing the best we can to create a better environment and are safe in our vehicles.
-In our modern world, there are several environmental issues that are so vital to consider.
+Smog inspections are necessary to ensure drivers are doing the best they can to create a better environment and that they remain safe in the vehicle.
+In this modern world, there are several environmental issues that are so vital to consider.
 Smog is a major one that affects metropolitan areas and surrounding towns as well as other aspects of the global climate.

 What is a smog inspection?
 A smog check is an emissions test that can be done on your vehicle.
 It is a test that is usually performed by well trained professionals versed in car engine maintenance.
 It looks at how gas is emitted when the engines are in use.

 The main reason why this test is done is so that the public might be protected from harmful emissions from the use of vehicles.
 This is an initiative that is regulated by the U.S. government through the Environmental Protection Agency.
 This agency was made active in the year 1990 by the Clean Air Act.
 The EPA was given the authority to oversee emissions and designed the smog test to address the challenges of maintaining vehicle efficiency.

 An emission is anything that is produced and then expelled, like gas, radiation, and other pollutants.
 These emissions, in large quantities, can have a really bad effect on the quality of air that you breathe every second of your life.